-Withdrawal symptoms can range from mild to severe, depending on the substance being used.1, 3, 4 They also depend on how long and how heavily you’ve been using.1, 5 Withdrawal symptoms can be difficult to deal with and may lead people back to using the substance in an effort to alleviate the discomfort.3
+Drug and alcohol withdrawal symptoms can range from mild to severe, depending on the substance being used.1, 3, 4 They also depend on how long and how heavily you’ve been using.1, 5 The withdrawal symptoms of drug abuse and alcohol addiction can be difficult to deal with and may lead people back to using their substance of choice in an effort to alleviate the discomfort.3

-You can experience withdrawal symptoms for various types of substances.3 Significantly severe withdrawal syndromes are associated with substances such as alcohol, benzodiazepines, and opioids.
-Stimulants and marijuana are other substances that are associated with potentially uncomfortable withdrawal syndromes, though symptoms are often relatively less pronounced than those experienced during opioid, alcohol, and benzodiazepine withdrawal.3 The following sections give more detail about substance-specific withdrawal symptoms.
+You can experience withdrawal symptoms for various types of substances, from marijuana and alcohol to stimulants such as cocaine and concerta, sedatives such as valium/diazepam, opioids such as subutex and heroin (also known as dope sickness).3 Significantly severe signs of withdrawal are associated with substances such as alcohol, benzodiazepines such as librium and opioids.
+Stimulants and marijuana are other substances that are associated with potentially uncomfortable withdrawal syndromes, though symptoms are often relatively less pronounced than those experienced during opioid, alcohol and benzodiazepine withdrawal.3 The following sections give more detail about substance-specific types of withdrawal symptoms.

-Alcohol withdrawal symptoms can start between 6 to 24 hours after heavy, prolonged drinking is stopped.
-Symptoms can progressively worsen over the next 2-3 days, then slowly improve until they are resolved by about the 10th day.3, 4 Some potential symptoms of alcohol withdrawal include:3, 4
+Withdrawal symptoms of alcohol addiction can start between 6 to 24 hours after heavy, prolonged drinking is stopped.
+Symptoms can progressively worsen over the next 2-3 days, then will slowly improve until they are resolved by about the 10th day.3, 4 Some typical symptoms of alcohol withdrawal include:3, 4

 - Rapid heart rate.